Botfuel/tutorials/connect-messenger/connect-messenger.md

 ## Set up the bot

-If you don't already have a Botfuel App, please follow the installation part of our [Getting Started tutorial](./getting-started#installation) and make sure you have located your app’s credentials `App Id`, `App Key` and `App Token`.
+If you don't already have a Botfuel App, please follow the installation part of our <a href="/#/codelab/getting-started" target="_blank">Getting Started tutorial</a> and make sure you have located your app’s credentials `App Id`, `App Key` and `App Token`.
 We will use them in this tutorial.

 Let’s make a copy of the sample starter bot, which can respond to a greeting and say back your name.